 With all those properties already, you might be forgiven for thinking that these landlords might consider quitting while they’re ahead with more properties to manage and more paperwork to stay on top of.

 However, the latest figures show an increase in the number of properties in a landlord’s portfolio increasing from 12.7 to 13.1 properties in the last three months.
-Investment in HMO properties are rising too.
+Investment in HMO properties is rising too.

 The number of landlords with between 11 and 20 properties increased from 14% to 18%.
 This gives rise to higher average portfolio values, rising from £1.68 million to £1.76 million.